six-group/six-webcomponents/.github/contributing.md

 - Make sure tests pass!

 - Update the "upcoming" section inside _docs/changelog.md_ with the details of your changes.
+The changelog should follow this convention: [Keepachangelog](https://keepachangelog.com/en/1.1.0/)

 - No need to worry about code style as long as you have installed the dev dependencies - modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks)).